by Tiffany Bentley

 The Christmas and New Year period is one of the busiest times of the year for licensed premises.
 There are more customers buying more and there is willingness for customers to treat themselves with premium food and drinks.
 So, with decorations up, seasonal food and drinks on offer and the party season underway it is worth checking all is in order for safe festive celebrations.

 Check through your licence and, if you need any extra time or activities, complete Temporary Event Notices.
-Both Christmas and New Year's Eve fall on a Sunday this year.
-The last dates for correctly completed Temporary Event Notices are:

 Provide and promote a range of options for non- alcoholic or low alcohol drinks.
 This encourages responsible consumption of alcohol and supports designated drivers.
 It is a requirement under the licensing legislation to provide free drinking water to customers on request.